ManuCiao10/House-API/README.md

-# YOOX Account Creator

-🚀 Create endless amounts of free Yoox Accounts. 🚀
+# HOUSE API

+🚀 Check three Italian house websites 🚀

 ## Features

-* Random inputs for Name, Surname, Phone-Number✏️
-* Save Account details after Creation in .cvs file 🧾
+* Receive a message with all the new houses every day ✏️
+* 3 websites supported 🧾
-* Full Auto Account Creation 🤖
+* remember the access on WhatsApp 🤖
+* bypass QR-Code on WhatsApp

 ## Getting Started

-This script can create yoox Free Mail Accounts with the usage of proxies.
+This script can send you every day all the new houses published the day that you run the code Using proxies to rotate the IP of the requests

 ### Support 👨‍💻

-Any problems with running the script and any questions please cantact me via Twitter [@emanuel90698717](https://twitter.com/emanuel90698717)
+Any problems with running the script and any questions please contact me via Twitter [@emanuel90698717](https://twitter.com/emanuel90698717)

 #### Before We get started

-You will need to have your own cathall.
+You will need to have Whatsapp
-Get a cheap one here: (https://www.namecheap.com/)

 Get cheap Premium proxies here: [Proxy-Cheap](https://app.proxy-cheap.com/r/4l2Djs)